 Victor Gollancz, 1933.

 First edition, first printing.
 8vo.
 288pp.
-Black buckram boards with yellow titles to spine.
+Black buckram boards with yellow titles.
 Housed in a bespoke black quarter Morocco clamshell box with gilt titles and raised bands.
 A near fine/fine copy.
 Unrubbed boards; several light translucent marks to rear board (which are not visible at most angles) o/w very fine & extremely crisp.
 Black unfaded spine with unrubbed lettering.
 Internally fine & untouched with no inscriptions.
 Very clean & fresh textblock edges with no marks.
 None of the usual foxing - remarkably crisp.
 Aside from the very light mark to rear board, an exceptional copy of a rare title.

 Authors first full length work written in two parts about his time with the destitute in Paris & London & about living life on the margins.
 1500 copies.